 9. The Store

-Brad Paisley and his wife, Kimberly Williams-Paisley, started The Store as a way to provide dignity and groceries for those in need, never imagining how much the nonprofit would be needed in 2020.
+Brad Paisley and his wife, Kimberly Williams-Paisley, started The Store as a way to provide dignity and groceries for those in need, never imagining how much the nonprofit would be needed as soon as it opened.
 Inspired by the Unity Shoppe in Santa Barbara, California, the mission of The Store, which works with the Second Harvest Food Bank, is to allow low-income people to choose their own grocery items, without worrying about having the money to purchase the items.